 Football: Palace's Hodgson condemns Milivojevic after COVID-19 rules breach

+Crystal Palace manager Roy Hodgson expressed disappointment in captain Luka Milivojevic after the player appeared to breach COVID-19 guidelines on New Year's Eve by attending a party, but said he would not be stripped of the armband.

-LONDON: Crystal Palace manager Roy Hodgson condemned captain Luka Milivojevic after the Serbian midfielder appeared to breach COVID-19 guidelines on New Year's Eve by attending a party, but said he would not be stripped of the armband.
+REUTERS: Crystal Palace manager Roy Hodgson expressed disappointment in captain Luka Milivojevic after the player appeared to breach COVID-19 guidelines on New Year's Eve by attending a party, but said he would not be stripped of the armband.

+The Serbian midfielder joins a growing list of footballers found to have ignored the guidelines over the New Year's period, including Manchester City full back Benjamin Mendy, who has reportedly apologised for a similar breach.

 Social media pictures showed Milivojevic and Fulham striker Aleksandar Mitrovic at a gathering with at least seven other adults on New Year's Eve.

-Milivojevic played in Palace's 2-0 win over Sheffield United on Saturday (Jan 2) after testing negative for the novel coronavirus.
+Milivojevic played in Palace's 2-0 win over Sheffield United on Saturday after testing negative for the coronavirus.

 "I know about it and obviously we condemn it," Hodgson told reporters after the game.
 "We're upset, it doesn't do the image of the club or Luka any good ...
 We know he didn't put the other team at risk because he's been cleared by the Premier League to play."